Avelumab (Bavenicio ®)

-Avelumab is given through an intravenous (IV) infusion over 60 minutes, typically every two weeks until the disease has progressed or the severity of the side effects outweigh the benefit of receiving the medication.
+Avelumab is given intravenously (directly into a vein) over 60 minutes, typically every two weeks.
 The dose is based on your weight and may be adjusted if you have reactions to the medication.
 Prior to the first four infusions, you will be given acetaminophen and an antihistamine (such as Benadryl) to prevent a reaction.
-After the fourth infusion, these are given if your team feels you are at risk for a reaction.
+After the fourth infusion, these are only continued if your team feels you are at risk for a reaction.
 Your provider will determine how many doses you should receive.

 Possible Side Effects of Avelumab

 There are a number of things you can do to manage the side effects of avelumab.
-Talk to your doctor or nurse about these recommendations.
-They can help you decide what will work best for you.
-These are some of the most common side effects:
+Talk to your care team about these recommendations.
+They can help you decided what will work best for you.
+These are some of the most common or important side effects: